OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 **Add-in with commands running in Excel Online**
 ![Add-in commands](../../images/addincommands2.png)

 You can define your commands in your add-in manifest and the Office platform takes care of interpreting them into native UI.
-To get started check out these [samples on GitHub](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/), and see [Add-in commands for Excel, Word and PowerPoint)](../design/add-in-commands-for-excel-and-word-preview.md)
+To get started check out these [samples on GitHub](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/), and see [Add-in commands for Excel, Word and PowerPoint](../design/add-in-commands-for-excel-and-word-preview.md)

+>**Note:** Clients that do not support Add-in commands yet will run your Add-in as a **Taskpane** using the DefaultUrl provided on the manifest.
+The add-in can then be launched using the "My Add-ins" menu from the Insert Tab.

 ### Excel and PowerPoint Content Add-ins